ThomsonW04/PayPal-Discord-Invoicer/README.md

 # How to use
-## Please begin with building a Virtual Environment and ensure the following are installed with pip:
+## Please begin with building a Virtual Environment and ensure the following are installed with pip (via the virtual environment:
 - discord.py
 - requests
 - dotenv